nextapps-de/flexsearch/README.md

 > "TF-IDF and all kinds of variations (like BM25) is a big mistake in searching algorithms today.
 They don't provide neither: a meaningful relevance of a term nor the importance of it!
 Like many pseudo-intelligent algorithms this is also just an example of mathematical stupidity." — Thomas Wilkerling, _Contextual-based Scoring_, 2018

 FlexSearch introduce a new scoring mechanism called __Contextual Search__ which was invented by Thomas Wilkerling, the author of this library.
-A Contextual Search <a href="https://raw.githack.com/nextapps-de/flexsearch/master/test/benchmark.html" target="_blank">incredibly boost up queries to a complete new level</a> but also requires a lot of additionally memory.
+A Contextual Search <a href="https://raw.githack.com/nextapps-de/flexsearch/master/test/benchmark.html" target="_blank">incredibly boost up queries to a complete new level</a> but also requires some additionally memory.
 The basic idea of this concept is to limit relevance by its context instead of calculating relevance through the whole (unlimited) distance.
 Imagine you add a text block of some sentences to an index ID.
 Assuming the query includes a combination of first and last word from this text block, are they really relevant to each other?
 In this way contextual search <a href="https://raw.githack.com/nextapps-de/flexsearch/master/test/matching.html" target="_blank">also improves the results of relevance-based queries</a> on large amount of text data.